Plating with Pride since 1955

 Alodine 1200S, Iridite 14-2, Iridite NCP

 Chemical Film or Chromate Conversion Coating on Aluminum is a surface treatment which enhances the corrosion resistance of aluminum.
 Although it appears to be one of the simpler processes, it seems to have the most names and specifications.
 In addition to maximize the corrosion resistance of chemical film, certain pretreatment and post treatment steps are of the utmost importance.
-Passing salt spray testing can be tricky without proper knowledge.
-Chemical film is used for corrosion resistance and a paint base.
+Chemical films are used for corrosion resistance and a paint base.
 When electrical conductivity and corrosion resistance are both required, chemical film is a good choice.